masterofpi11436/rrjweb/README.md

 # Inmate Tablet
 Lists the inmates that are not allowed to have a tablet.
 This information is used in conjuction with the list of inmates on the mailroom app to sort through the mail.

-# Notes
-Override Directly in Socialite Configuration: Instead of setting redirectUrl in each child class, configure a URL parameter based on the application.
-In services.php, set the redirect URL conditionally based on the application's context or an environment variable.

-Alternative Solution: If the redirectUrl method continues to revert to the default, use a middleware or an interceptor on the callback route that dynamically redirects based on the request origin or user session data after authentication completes.